hakamadare/octopress/source/_posts/2014-07-27-outrunning-the-t.markdown

 # The Problem

 One of the features we wanted to showcase in this event was [Live Tracking](http://runkeeper.com/what-is-elite#liveTrackingSectionAnchor).
 Live Tracking is an Elite-only feature; essentially, you enable Live Tracking at the start of an activity, and you are assigned a custom URL for that activity that your friends can use to see your progress overlaid on a map, with real-time-esque updates (see [this help doc](http://support.runkeeper.com/hc/en-us/articles/201109836-How-to-enable-RunKeeper-Live) for more information).
-During the race our runners would be live tracking, and in addition another team member would be live tracking while riding the trolley.
+During the race our runners would be live tracking, and in addition another team member would be live tracking while riding the trolley, so live tracking would be front and center in our presentation of the race; what's more, under normal circumstances a live tracking custom URL tracks only one user at a time, but during this event we would be tracking five users simultaneously in a single browser window.

 This feature does impose some extra load on the application stack, however, and given that we had been vigorously promoting the event for several weeks prior, we foresaw (or at least really hoped) that we would be facing a significant traffic spike.
 The question was, then, how to deliver a responsive, exciting race to all of the people glued to their browsers starting at 11AM EDT, while at the same time not affecting the user experience of all the rest of our users around the world.

 ## The Stack